ZhihongLiangGithub/CSCI6511Project/README.md

 ### Evaluation function

-I use a evaluation method of counting winning windows, which definition can be found in [this article](https://web.stanford.edu/class/cs221/2017/restricted/p-final/xiaotihu/final.pdf).
-In addition, I make some improvements.
-I count the max value of continuous chess in a window and regard it as a bonus to the score of the window.
+We use a evaluation method of counting winning windows, which definition can be found in [this article](https://web.stanford.edu/class/cs221/2017/restricted/p-final/xiaotihu/final.pdf).
+In addition, we make some improvements.
+We count the max value of continuous chess in a window and regard it as a bonus to the score of the window.
 This bonus coeffience will encourage the AI to form continuous chess or block enemy's continuous chess in the process of the game.

 ### Optimizations

 According to the definition of winning window, a chess placed on the board can only effect the score of the windows that contains the chess.
-Therefore, I pass the board score down with the recursion and update the board score according to the partial difference, this avoid unnecessary evaluation and save computation time.
-Furthermore, I limit the search space, the space can be set for different player.
+Therefore, we pass the board score down with the recursion and update the board score according to the partial difference, this avoid unnecessary evaluation and save computation time.
+Furthermore, we limit the search space, the space can be set for different player.
 The search space is selected from the most valuable places from the board.

+### Acknowledgement

+Special thanks to @ZjutMisLeo for integrating a REST API into this project and enable us to compete with other teams in the class.